sportsdataverse/sportyR/CONTRIBUTING.md

 - **Only Related Changes** &mdash; Before you submit your PR, make sure your PR only addresses *one* issue.
 If you want to fix multiple issues, please address them in separate PRs so that it's clear what change is being made in each PR.
 Please also be sure that your PR doesn't introduce any new bugs or break any existing code

-- **Code Style and File Naming** &mdash; Please follow [the tidyverse styleguide](https://style.tidyverse.org/), with the only deviations being that assignment should be done through the `=` operator instead of the `<-` operator, and explicit `return()` calls to return what's needed from each function.
+- **Code Style and File Naming** &mdash; Please follow [the tidyverse styleguide](https://style.tidyverse.org/), with the only deviation being explicit calls to `return()` in order to return what's needed from each function.
 Maintaining consistent styling facilitates easier current maintenance and future development.

     Additionally, please keep consistent with the naming of new files, especially when adding a new sport.
-Files that contain a new league should be named as `{sport}-{league}-features.R`, and if this is a new sport entirely, be sure to add the corresponding `sport-{new sport here}.R` file as well.
-Although leagues in the same sport may share different features (and therefore could potentially share feature functions), this more granular and stratified approach allows for easier maintenance and control should any given league change up their surface's dimensions
+Files that contain a new league should be named as `features-{sport}.R`, and if this is a new sport entirely, be sure to add the corresponding `geom-{new sport here}.R` file as well.
+Dimensions should be maintained in the `data-raw/surface_dimensions.json` file, and `data-raw/internal_datasets.R` should be sourced to incorporate new changes.
+Please parameterize the surface to the best of your abilities, and ask with any questions!

 - **Documentation** &mdash; When introducing new code, please make sure you document it appropriately.
 Documentation comes in two main forms: `roxygen2` documentation for the functions you write, and comments throughout the code that explain what your code is trying to achieve.
 Both types of documentation are very important!
 Be sure to run `devtools::document()` to be sure your documentation files are properly created before submitting, and be sure to check for spelling and grammar.

-    A quick note on internal/helper function documentation: please make sure that you omit these files from the package build by listing them in [`.Rbuildignore`](.Rbuildignore).
-This reduces the overall size of the package when being submitted to CRAN, which only allows a maximum package size of 5MB.
-Reach out if you need help doing this
+    A quick note on internal/helper function documentation: please make sure that you omit these files from the package build by using `@keywords internal` in your `roxygen2` documentation.
+This reduces the overall size of the package when being submitted to CRAN, which only allows a maximum package size of 5MB

 - **Testing** &mdash; `sportyR` relies upon extensive testing to ensure that the package runs smoothly.
 It currently has 100% code coverage, and your PR should ensure that this remains the case.

     To test your coverage, be sure to have the `covr` package installed and run the following commands:

     ```
-    cov = covr::package_coverage()
+    cov <- covr::package_coverage()
     covr::zero_coverage(cov)
     ```

     This will show you where your new code lacks sufficient coverage, so please be sure to add tests in the `tests/` repository to make sure you're covered!
-For help on creating tests (especially of the visual variety), please reach out to the League Office
+For help on creating tests, please reach out to the League Office

 Although this seems like a lot of work and a big hassle, the League Office doesn't expect perfection and is on hand to help out as needed.